NYC Eye Surgery Malpractice Lawyer Holding Medical Professionals Accountable

 - The cornea could be scratched.
 You could have an infection, bleeding, damage to your eye, fluid leakage from the eye or increased eye pressure.

 - More time may be needed to perform the surgery.
 You may need to be taken to two different locations or two different rooms to perform the surgery.

 - The cuts into the cornea and the cataract might be off-center, incomplete, or broken up.
 If this happens, the FS laser can be used again or the eye surgeon can use a blade to cut the cornea.

 - The sack containing the cataract might tear allowing pieces of the cataract to move into the back of the eye.
 If this happens, you may need another surgery called a vitrectomy to remove the cataract pieces.

 Malpractice and Negligence as A Result of Cataract Surgery

 - The power of the intraocular lens (artificial lens or IOL) is improperly prescribed will cause blurred vision and halos.

 - IOL is improperly positioned causing hazing, shadows, photophobia and blurry vision.

 - Lens fragments escaping through a tear through the back surface of the capsule and entering the vitreous (viscous fluid filling the rear chamber of the eye).
 If these fragments are not removed as soon as possible, they can cause retinal detachment, serious infection and hemorrhage.
 The patient will experience pain, severe loss of visual acuity, shadows and photophobia.

-Anyone experiencing a poor outcome after cataract surgery which cannot be improved medically should contact the offices of Michael S. Lamonsoff Esq. for a free consultation with an eye professional to determine whether or not they have cause for legal action.
+Anyone experiencing a poor outcome after cataract surgery which cannot be improved medically should contact the Law Offices of Michael S. Lamonsoff, PLLC for a free consultation with an eye professional to determine whether or not they have cause for legal action.